Trump touches down in Tokyo, speaks to US troops

 Trump will go to the Vietnamese capital of Hanoi for an official visit and bilateral engagements with President Tran Dai Quang and other senior Vietnamese leaders.

 The final stop for Trump is the Philippines.
-The president was only slated to be in the Philippines for one day, but on Friday announced an additional day.
+The president was slated to be there for one day, but on Friday announced an additional day.

 Trump is set for a bilateral meeting with President Rodrigo Duterte, who has been accused of human rights abuses, including killing suspected drug dealers.
 The White House has said that Trump could raise concerns with the program, though Duterte and Trump shared a “warm rapport” during a phone conversation.